dgkanatsios/AzureContainerInstancesManagement/README.md

 You need to specify the following information in order to deploy the project:
 - *Location*: select the Azure Region where your resources will be deployed.
 [Make sure to select a location that Azure Container Instances are available](https://docs.microsoft.com/en-us/azure/container-instances/container-instances-quotas#region-availability).
 - *Function Name*: select a unique name for your Function App.
 This will determine your Function's DNS, so choose wisely.
 - *Client ID and Client Secret: Make sure you have them, as previously described.
+The ClientID is the same as `appId`, should be a [GUID](https://en.wikipedia.org/wiki/Universally_unique_identifier)
 - *Repo URL*: this determines the repo that contains the files which will be pulled to create the Azure Functions.
 You can leave the default or switch it with your own fork.

 The Functions are deployed on a Free [App Service Plan](https://docs.microsoft.com/lt-lt/azure/azure-functions/functions-scale#app-service-plan), you may need to scale it up for increased performance.